Finite Element Methods in Aerospace Structures

 Web Content:In Blackboard: Syllabus, grades, lecture notes, homework assignments, solutions, and quizzes plus link to course website.
 Plan to use Piazza to support course.

 Homework:Weekly assignments; will be accepted via email to firstname.lastname@example.org or Blackboard.
 Performance in course will be measured by homeworks, exams and final project.

 Projects:Required - Final term project will include use of commercial finite element analysis software to solve complex, real-world oriented problems and is to be related to your job or research interests.

-Exams:There will be three (3) midterm exams (one is take-home), and one final project (See "Projects" below for details).
+Exams:There will be two (2) midterm exams (one is take-home), and one final project (See "Projects" below for details).

 Textbooks:Official textbook information is now listed in the Schedule of Classes.
 NOTE: Textbook information is subject to be changed at any time at the discretion of the faculty member.
 If you have questions or concerns please contact the academic department.